sjshide/sjshide.github.io/_posts/2019-6-27-distances-and-data-science.md

 mathjax: true
 ---

+*This post originally appeared on the ModelOp Tech Blog.*

 We're all aware of what 'distance' means in real-life scenarios, and how our notion of what 'distance' means can change with context.
 If we're talking about the distance from the ODG office to one of our favorite lunch spots, we probably mean the distance